ProPublica: "An Unbelievable Story of Rape"

-IRS and conservative groups

-In December 2012 and January 2013, ProPublica published and reported on confidential pending applications for groups requesting tax-exempt status.
-In May 2013, after widespread coverage of allegations that the IRS had inappropriately targeted conservative groups, ProPublica clarified that it obtained the documents through a Freedom of Information Act request, writing, "In response to a request for the applications for 67 different nonprofits last November, the Cincinnati office of the IRS sent ProPublica applications or documentation for 31 groups.
-Nine of those applications had not yet been approved—meaning they were not supposed to be made public."
-ProPublica reported on six of them, after deeming information within those applications newsworthy.
+Bias with COMPAS software

+In 2016, ProPublica published an investigation of the COMPAS algorithm used by U.S. courts to assess the likelihood of a defendant becoming a recidivist.
+Led by Julia Angwin, the investigation found that "blacks are almost twice as likely as whites to be labeled a higher risk but not actually re-offend," whereas COMPAS "makes the opposite mistake among whites: They are much more likely than blacks to be labeled lower-risk but go on to commit other crimes."
+They also found that only 20 percent of people predicted to commit violent crimes actually went on to do so.

+COMPAS developer Northpointe criticized ProPublica’s methodology, while a team at the Community Resources for Justice, a criminal justice think tank, published a rebuttal of the investigation's findings.

 Psychiatric Solutions

 ProPublica conducted a large-scale, circumscribed investigation on Psychiatric Solutions, a company based in Tennessee that buys failing hospitals, cuts staff, and accumulates profit.
 The report covered patient deaths at numerous Psychiatric Solutions facilities, the failing physical plant at many of their facilities, and covered the State of Florida's first closure of Manatee Palms Youth Services, which has since been shut down by Florida officials once again.
 Their report was published in conjunction with the Los Angeles Times.